 Wrapping It Up: Evaluating Online Safety Training Solutions

 As you can see, there’s quite a bit to do and to consider when you’re thinking of adding online safety training to your current safety training program.

 If you’re entirely new to online safety training, it can be quite an intimidating task.
 Hopefully we’ve giving you a good foot forward on your journey.

 If we can leave you with one final bit of advice drawn from experience, don’t simply create a checklist of features and ask different providers if they have them or can do them.
 Why’s that, you ask?
 Because many companies can honestly and sincerely say “yes” they have that feature when it may or may not do what you think it does.
 Likewise, they can honestly say that “yes” their solution does this or does that, but it may not do the thing the way you’re thinking it does.
 In short, companies take your checklist, say they have all the features and can perform all the functions you’re asking about (all honestly, mind you), and then sell you an online safety training solution that doesn’t do what you think it would or what you want it to do.

 To avoid this problem, making sure you develop a good, talking relationship with the online safety training provider you’re considering partnering with.
 Have them walk you through their solution to show you not only what features it has and what it can perform, but how it all works.
 And make sure they let you investigate it on your own.

 Congratulations!
 You’ve made it to the end of this article!
 Hope you found it helpful.
-Before you leave, download the free guide below.
+Before you leave, download the free Online Safety Training Buyer’s Guide and Checklist below.
 It summarizes and expands on this article, and does it in a handy checklist style.

 Online Safety Training Buyer’s Guide Checklist